 Morse Code Demonstrations

 Inside the depot, visitors can watch as one of the last telegraph operators in the country, Dean Martin, taps out Morse code messages and shares tales of his days working for the Chicago and Northwestern Railroad as a telegraph operator.
 Outside the depot, headquarters of the mythical Governor Nelson Dewey Line whose motto is "Going Nowhere and Always on Time," is a restored velocipede, a three-wheeled handcar used by the station section-master to inspect the track.
-And in a new event feature this year, visitors can also climb aboard a working, hand-pumped handcar and traverse a section of track around the site.
-Visitors can also board a restored Burlington caboose beside the depot.
+Visitors can also climb aboard a restored Burlington caboose.

 Celebrating the Hobo Lifestyle

 In the restored Soo Line boxcar a display of boards from a section shanty from Oxford Junction, Iowa, recalls the lives and times of hobos who rode the rails.
 The boards contain numerous carvings made by hobos to communicate with other hobos who were riding the rails.
 The earliest dated carving comes from June 1871; the other dates fall between 1897 and 1900.

 At the other end of the tracks you will find an End of the Line Hobo Camp where you can sample some mulligan stew cooked over a camp fire.
 And Luther the Jet, National Hobo King 1995-1996, will be back once again with a handful of his fellow hobo friends to provide music and stories about hobo life riding the rails across the country.